orlp/pygrafix/readme.txt

 First you need to compile GLFW 3.
 You do this by going into the libs/glfw directory and make a new directory "build". cd into the directory and call cmake on the above directory.
-After that you want to call make.
+After that you want to call make (BUT NOT make install).

     $ mkdir libs/glfw/build
     $ cd libs/glfw/build